ghnreigns/Breast-Cancer-Wisconsin-Diagnostic/README.md

 ## Disclaimer

-The assumption of this report is that it is more inclined towards the technical audience.
+1. The assumption of this report is that it is more inclined towards the technical audience.
+2. For a wholesome step by step approach, please do check the 5 pdf files (Stage 0 to Stage 4).
+They are converted from Jupyter Notebooks for your reference (source `.ipynb` is in `notebooks` folder).
+3. LaTeX equations are written inline instead of the neater displayed version to save space.
+Some mathematical notations are explained in more details in **Appendix**.

 ## Directory Structure